 - The ML model needed to be used for this ML model inference is available by the AIMLE/ADAE server.

-Figure 7.1.1-1 illustrates the procedure for AIMLE / ADAE server to support ML model inference based on the request from the VAL server.
+Figure 7.1.1-1 illustrates the procedure for AIMLE / ADAE server to support ML model inference based on the request from the consumer .